reinator/tutorial_metabarcoding/_pages/handsOn_4.md

 If you list your directory now, do you see a `<contig_ID>.fasta.fai` file there as well?
 Great!

-Then extract a bam file only for this contig and create a index for it:
+Then extract a BAM file only for this contig (with the `samtools view` command) and create a index for it:

 ```console
 samtools view -b -h <outputname_you_chose>.sorted.bam <contig_ID> > <contig_ID>.bam